ApexRMS/a311/README.md

 # a311

-This repo contains the scripts used in the Protected Areas Connectivity project for Environment and Climate Change Canada.
+Contains the scripts used in the project **Protected Areas Connectivity** for Environment and Climate Change Canada.